christyr1q/christyr1q.github.io/src/posts/elevation-synthetic-vision.md

 But before I dive in, a bit about terminology.
 Aviation developers tend to refer to a simulated display of where a pilot is and where they're going as ***Synthetic Vision***.
 The rest of you might just think of it as elevation support in the toolkit.
 It's the same thing.

 {% ImagePlace src="elevation-synthetic-vision-1.jpg", caption = 'Mt.
-Rainier from Mapbox Satellite with elevation', justify='left' %}
+Rainier from Mapbox Satellite with elevation', justify='center' %}
 {% endImagePlace %}

 I’m going to try to put together a small group of WhirlyGlobe-Maply users to sponsor a new development effort.
 Let’s look at what that would be.